Florida woman bisected after being hit by car, hit again by pickup - NewsBreak

 Florida woman bisected after being hit by car, hit again by pickup

-PASCO COUNTY, Fla. ( WFLA ) — A series of destructive events early Sunday morning left a Florida woman dead and another man arrested in a high-speed chase, according to the Florida Highway Patrol.
+PASCO COUNTY, Fla. ( WFLA ) — A series of destructive events left a Florida woman dead and another man arrested in a high-speed chase, according to the Florida Highway Patrol.

 The FHP said it began around 3:30 a.m. when a hit-and-run driver hit the 49-year-old Dade City woman as she walked along the highway’s grass shoulder.